8 Best IT CV Examples & Samples for Information Technology Jobs

 Whether to include a career objective or summary depends on several factors: if the job advert requests it, if you’re at entry-level, or if you have extensive and exceptional experience in the IT sector.
 If these aren’t the cases, don’t include an objective or summary.

-To make a career objective have the kind of impact that brings you closer to the job, you should know when and how to use it.
-For example, seeking a junior IT position or changing your career path to IT would greatly benefit from a CV objective.
+To ensure your career objective makes the kind of impact that brings you closer to the job, you should know when and how to use it.
+For example, aiming for a junior IT position or changing your career path to IT would greatly benefit from a CV objective.

 Career objective example